powersync-ja/powersync.dart/packages/powersync/README.md

 # PowerSync SDK for Flutter

 _[PowerSync](https://www.powersync.com) is a sync engine for building local-first apps with instantly-responsive UI/UX and simplified state transfer.
-Syncs between SQLite on the client-side and Postgres or MongoDB on the server-side (MySQL coming soon)._
+Syncs between SQLite on the client-side and Postgres, MongoDB or MySQL on the server-side._

 This package (`powersync`) is the PowerSync client SDK for Flutter.

 See a summary of features [here](https://docs.powersync.com/client-sdk-references/flutter).

+> **Note**
+> This SDK is recommended for Flutter applications that do not require on-device encryption.

+> - For Flutter applications that require encryption, use the [`powersync_sqlcipher`](https://pub.dev/packages/powersync_sqlcipher) SDK.
+> - For use cases such as server-side Dart or non-Flutter Dart environments, use the [`powersync_core`](https://pub.dev/packages/powersync_core) SDK.

 # Installation